 Public charging is more expensive than charging at home, but there’s good news as it’s likely that it’s going to get cheaper with plans to cut VAT on public charging from 20% to just 5%.

-It’s very difficult to give an estimate for what public charging will cost as it varies so much between different providers - and even varies depending on what time you’re charging.
-According to Zap-Map, EV drivers pay, on average, 54p per kWh for slower AC public chargers or 77 per kWh for DC rapid and ultra-rapid chargers.
-This works out at just under 16p per mile for an EV chagrin gat a public AC charger, or 22p per mile for an EV charging at a DC rapid charger, assuming efficiency of 3.4 m/kWh.
+It’s very difficult to give an estimate for what public charging will cost as it varies so much between different providers – and even varies depending on what time you’re charging.
+According to the charge point mapping site Zapmap, EV drivers pay on average 54p/kWh for slower AC public chargers or 77p/kWh for DC rapid and ultra-rapid chargers.

 Is there VAT on public charging and should it be cut?

-Yes, currently VAT is charged at 20% on charging at public car chargers, but it’s likely that this will be cut to 5% as a result of a recent UK tribunal at the beginning of 2026.
+Yes, currently VAT is charged at 20% on charging at public car chargers, but it’s likely that this will be cut to 5% as a result of a recent tax tribunal ruling at the beginning of 2026.
 This will see costs fall noticeably, but with some uncertainty over wholesale energy prices rising as a result of the US-Iran conflict in the Middle East, it’s hard to make any accurate predictions.

 Are electric cars cheaper to service and maintain than petrol cars?